Share

 Carroll recommends looking at the problems you believe are causing concern in your relationship.
 If they’re small, manageable problems that don’t affect your long-term plans or goals, write a list of solutions that you can work on together for a happier solution.

 It’s easy to be annoyed or angry at a partner, but have you shared your upset without laying blame at their door?
-Carroll says that a lot of us skip this step, only letting our partner know how serious things are by announcing that the relationship are over.
+Carroll says that a lot of us skip this step, only letting our partner know how serious things are by announcing that the relationship is over.

 While we might tell someone that they need to improve on their effort or relationship skills, Carroll points out that any relationship requires two people to make efforts in maintaining its healthy balance.